techgnosis/toilOS/readme.md

 * Needs to be musl friendly
 * must use software rendering
 * dwl or velox (velox has been proven by Oasis)

-### Install
-Needs to happen from a running Linux host.
-Installation requires the `umoci` CLI

-* fdisk the disk
-* mkfs.ext4 the partition
-* run install/build.sh
-* run install/efi.sh to setup boot manager